IgorCastelo/chess-system/README.md

-The objective of this project is to apply OOP techniques without frameworks
+The objective of this project is to apply OOP techniques without frameworks.